Back to Blog

 Mobile-First Design

-Offline mode should be mobile-first, recognizing that site managers work primarily on tablets and smartphones:
+Offline mode should be mobile-first, recognising that site managers work primarily on tablets and smartphones:

 Mobile devices are often the only tools available on construction sites.
 Your software should work perfectly on mobile, whether online or offline.